|MP 9.03.05||Corneal Topography/Computer-Assisted Corneal Topography/Photokeratoscopy|

-Non-computer assisted corneal topography is considered part of the evaluation/and management services of general ophthalmological services (CPT codes 92002–92014), and therefore this service should not be billed separately.
+Non-computer-assisted corneal topography is considered part of the evaluation/and management services of general ophthalmologic services (CPT codes 92002–92014), and therefore this service should not be billed separately.
 There is no separate CPT code for this type of corneal topography.

 Computer-assisted corneal topography is considered not medically necessary to detect or monitor diseases of the cornea.

 Effective January 1, 2007, there is a specific CPT code for computer-assisted corneal topography:

 92025: Computerized corneal topography, unilateral or bilateral, with interpretation and report.

 Non-computer-assisted corneal topography should be considered inclusive to evaluation and management services.

 State or federal mandates (e.g., FEP) may dictate that all FDA-approved devices, drugs or biologics may not be considered investigational and thus these devices may be assessed only on the basis of their medical necessity.

 Some of these services may be provided as part of care that is not generally covered under health insurance contracts, such as: